dawolfgang/MRrelation/README.txt

 ## This repository contains all the necessary information and code (written in R)
 ## to calculate the posterior predictive mass distribution for an individual planet
 ## using the result of Wolfgang, Rogers, & Ford (2015).
 There are many ways in which
-## the planet radii can be specified, as listed in Step 5 below.
+## the input planet radii can be specified, as listed in Step 5 below.

-## This is written in R because the posterior samples output by the MCMC algorithm
+## This is written in R because the posterior samples that are output by the HBM MCMC
-## we've used to evaluate these hierarchical Bayesian models are R objects.
-Given
+## algorithm we've used (JAGS) are R objects.
+Given most astronomers' unfamiliarity
-## most astronomers' unfamiliarity with the R language, I have written a detailed
+## with the R language, I have written a detailed cookbook for using this code below
-## cookbook for using this code below under "Usage", including all of the R scripting
+## under "Usage", including all of the R scripting commands you should need.
+You can
-## commands you should need.
-You can download R at http://www.r-project.org/; the
-## installation is straight-forward.
+## download R at http://www.r-project.org/; the installation is straight-forward.

 ## Contents of repository:
+## 0) LICENSE.md
+##       A GNU general public license
 ## 1) README.txt
 ##       A copy of this document
 ## 2) calc_mass_postpred.R